frederikgram/Geodemographic-Identification-Protoype-and-Report/README.md

 ## Prerequisites
-To run this service, it is necessary to have Python 3.8 or higher, and the pip package manager for Python 3 installed on your machine.
+The only requirements barring the requirements.txt file which will be used to install the relevant Python packages, is Python 3.8 and a corresponding PIP installation.
 ## Installation
 Clone the repository
 ```